sindresorhus/awesome-scifi/readme.md

 This book was written about 2010, and what the world would be like when the world is over populated.
 It is still very pertinent today, especially given the style of writing, which seems to have too much information packed in than needed.
 'Muckers', the idea of people who go crazy without reason due to overcrowdedness, are a really interesting concept given the rise in anti-terrorist rhetoric in recent years. - [@RichardLitt](https://github.com/RichardLitt)

 > Norman Niblock House is a rising executive at General Technics, one of a few all-powerful corporations.
-His work is leading General Technics to the forefront of global domination, both in the marketplace and politically---it's about to take over a country in Africa.
+His work is leading General Technics to the forefront of global domination, both in the marketplace and politically—it’s about to take over a country in Africa.
 Donald Hogan is his roommate, a seemingly sheepish bookworm.
-But Hogan is a spy, and he's about to discover a breakthrough in genetic engineering that will change the world...and kill him.
-These two men's lives weave through one of science fiction's most praised novels.
-Written in a way that echoes John Dos Passos' U.S.A.
-Trilogy, "Stand on Zanzibar "is a cross-section of a world overpopulated by the billions.
+But Hogan is a spy, and he’s about to discover a breakthrough in genetic engineering that will change the world… and kill him.
+These two men’s lives weave through one of science fiction’s most praised novels.
+Written in a way that echoes John Dos Passos’ _U.S.A._ trilogy, _Stand on Zanzibar_ is a cross-section of a world overpopulated by the billions.
 Where society is squeezed into hive-living madness by god-like mega computers, mass-marketed psychedelic drugs, and mundane uses of genetic engineering.
 Though written in 1968, it speaks of 2010, and is frighteningly prescient and intensely powerful.

 #### [Star Maker](https://www.goodreads.com/book/show/525304.Star_Maker) (1937) *by Olaf Stapledon* [3.9] <img src="http://i.imgur.com/yJaoHfh.png" width="30px">

 If you're going to read one Science Fiction book to get a broader perspective on what it means to be human and the size of space and time, read this one.
 It blew me away. - [@RichardLitt](https://github.com/RichardLitt)

-> Star Maker is a science fiction novel by Olaf Stapledon, published in 1937.
-The book describes a history of life in the universe, dwarfing in scale Stapledon's previous book, Last and First Men (1930), a history of the human species over two billion years.
-Star Maker tackles philosophical themes such as the essence of life, of birth, decay and death, and the relationship between creation and creator.
+> _Star Maker_ is a science fiction novel by Olaf Stapledon, published in 1937.
+The book describes a history of life in the universe, dwarfing in scale Stapledon’s previous book, _Last and First Men_ (1930), a history of the human species over two billion years. _Star Maker_ tackles philosophical themes such as the essence of life, of birth, decay and death, and the relationship between creation and creator.
 A pervading theme is that of progressive unity within and between different civilizations.
 Some of the elements and themes briefly discussed prefigure later fiction concerning genetic engineering and alien life forms.
-Arthur C. Clarke considered Star Maker to be one of the finest works of science fiction ever written.
+Arthur C. Clarke considered _Star Maker_ to be one of the finest works of science fiction ever written.

 #### [The Fifth Head of Cerberus](https://www.goodreads.com/book/show/845501.The_Fifth_Head_of_Cerberus) (1972) *by Gene Wolfe* [4.0]

 This is an incredible book.
 Absolutely incredible.
 The first section, about a son of a scientist, is a great exposé of Wolfe's ability to make the future sound like the Victorian past, and to add decay to what, to our eyes, seems incredibly futuristic.
 The story about the traveller and the aborigines on Saint Croix is something I think about a lot - "old men think long thoughts", in particular, is a thought that I love, especially given it's context.
 Gene Wolfe also uses the epistolary novel technique incredibly well in the third story.
 But the best part is how you come to realise that each of these stories is intertwined with the others, subtly.
 Amazing storytelling. - [@RichardLitt](https://github.com/RichardLitt)

-> Gene Wolfe's The Fifth Head of Cerberus is a universally acknowledged masterpiece of science fiction by one of the field's most brilliant writers.
+> Gene Wolfe’s _The Fifth Head of Cerberus_ is a universally acknowledged masterpiece of science fiction by one of the field’s most brilliant writers.
 Far out from Earth, two sister planets, Saint Anne and Saint Croix, circle each other in an eternal dance.
 It is said a race of shapeshifters once lived here, only to perish when men came.
 But one man believes they can still be found, somewhere in the back of the beyond.

-> In The Fifth Head of Cerberus, Wolfe skillfully interweaves three bizarre tales to create a mesmerizing pattern: the harrowing account of the son of a mad genius who discovers his hideous heritage; a young man's mythic dreamquest for his darker half; the bizarre chronicle of a scientists' nightmarish imprisonment.
+> In _The Fifth Head of Cerberus_, Wolfe skillfully interweaves three bizarre tales to create a mesmerizing pattern: the harrowing account of the son of a mad genius who discovers his hideous heritage; a young man’s mythic dreamquest for his darker half; the bizarre chronicle of a scientists’ nightmarish imprisonment.
 Like an intricate, braided knot, the pattern at last unfolds to reveal astonishing truths about this strange and savage alien landscape.

 #### [The Gods Themselves](https://www.goodreads.com/book/show/41821.The_Gods_Themselves) (1972) *by Isaac Asimov* [4.1]

 > In the twenty-second century Earth obtains limitless, free energy from a source science little understands: an exchange between Earth and a parallel universe, using a process devised by the aliens.
 But even free energy has a price.
-The transference process itself will eventually lead to the destruction of Earth's Sun—and of Earth itself.
+The transference process itself will eventually lead to the destruction of Earth’s Sun—and of Earth itself.

 > Only a few know the terrifying truth—an outcast Earth scientist, a rebellious alien inhabitant who senses the imminent annihilation of the Sun.
 They know the truth—but who will listen?
 They have foreseen the cost of abundant energy—but who will believe?
-These few beings, human and alien, hold the key to Earth's survival.
+These few beings, human and alien, hold the key to Earth’s survival.

 #### [The Illustrated Man](https://www.goodreads.com/book/show/24830.The_Illustrated_Man) (1951) *by Ray Bradbury* [4.1] <img src="http://i.imgur.com/yJaoHfh.png" width="30px">

-> That The Illustrated Man has remained in print since being published in 1951 is fair testimony to the universal appeal of Ray Bradbury's work.
-Only his second collection (the first was Dark Carnival, later reworked into The October Country), it is a marvelous, if mostly dark, quilt of science fiction, fantasy, and horror.
-In an ingenious framework to open and close the book, Bradbury presents himself as a nameless narrator who meets the Illustrated Man--a wanderer whose entire body is a living canvas of exotic tattoos.
-What's even more remarkable, and increasingly disturbing, is that the illustrations are themselves magically alive, and each proceeds to unfold its own story, such as "The Veldt," wherein rowdy children take a game of virtual reality way over the edge.
-Or "Kaleidoscope," a heartbreaking portrait of stranded astronauts about to reenter our atmosphere--without the benefit of a spaceship.
-Or "Zero Hour," in which invading aliens have discovered a most logical ally--our own children.
-Even though most were written in the 1940s and 1950s, these 18 classic stories will be just as chillingly effective 50 years from now. --Stanley Wiater
+> That _The Illustrated Man_ has remained in print since being published in 1951 is fair testimony to the universal appeal of Ray Bradbury’s work.
+Only his second collection (the first was Dark Carnival, later reworked into _The October Country_), it is a marvelous, if mostly dark, quilt of science fiction, fantasy, and horror.
+In an ingenious framework to open and close the book, Bradbury presents himself as a nameless narrator who meets the Illustrated Man—a wanderer whose entire body is a living canvas of exotic tattoos.
+What’s even more remarkable, and increasingly disturbing, is that the illustrations are themselves magically alive, and each proceeds to unfold its own story, such as “The Veldt,” wherein rowdy children take a game of virtual reality way over the edge.
+Or “Kaleidoscope,” a heartbreaking portrait of stranded astronauts about to reenter our atmosphere—without the benefit of a spaceship.
+Or “Zero Hour,” in which invading aliens have discovered a most logical ally—our own children.
+Even though most were written in the 1940s and 1950s, these 18 classic stories will be just as chillingly effective 50 years from now. —Stanley Wiater

 #### [The Invisible Man](https://www.goodreads.com/book/show/17184.The_Invisible_Man) (1897) *by H.G.
 Wells* [3.6] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">